Snapshots of Select Press Shop Campaigns

 AARP: “21 of Winter’s Top New Books”

 Huffington Post: “I’m 70 and I’ve Lived Alone My Entire Adult Life.
-Here’s What Everyone Gets Wrong about Single People (picked up by MSN, Yahoo, and many other online outlets)”
+Here’s What Everyone Gets Wrong about Single People”

 TIME Magazine: “An Ode to Single Life”

-In this follow up to her 2017 bestselling book of photographs STRONG IS THE NEW PRETTY, author-photographer Kate T. Parker focuses her lens on women and girls being strong, yes, but also being loud and refusing to be pushed aside.
-These 150 stunning portraits honor the mothers, daughters, sisters, nurses, coaches, and classmates from all over the country who find, use, and amplify their voices for themselves and the causes they’re passionate about.
+In FORCE OF A NATURE, a follow up to her 2017 bestselling book of photographs STRONG IS THE NEW PRETTY, author-photographer Kate T. Parker focuses her lens on women and girls being strong and loud and refusing to be pushed aside.
+The 150 stunning portraits feature mothers, daughters, sisters, nurses, coaches, and other women who use their voices to stand up for themselves and their causes.

 Bravo’s Watch What Happens Live w/ Andy Cohen